Getting Started with Blippit Boards: Complete Launch Guide

 • identify gaps early

-• support staff before deadlines
+• support each other before deadlines (as usual!)

 • celebrate good examples